Friday, October 31, 2008

 Kiddushin 19 - Designation of a Hebrew Maidservant as a Wife

 A man who has bought a Hebrew maidservant can designate her as his wife, without the need for Kiddushin money, but with her knowledge.
-Can he do this for his son who is a minor?
-Does the phrase “or to his son” mean that the son can be any age or that he has to be like his father, an adult?
+Can he do this for his son, who is a minor?
+Does the phrase "or to his son” mean that the son can be any age or must be like his father, an adult?

-Answer: while a nine-year old CAN acquire a wife in levirate marriage if his brother dies by having marital relations with her, designation of a maidservant as a wife is not possible until the son is an adult.
+Answer: While a nine-year-old CAN acquire a wife in a levirate marriage if his brother dies by having marital relations with her, the designation of a maidservant as a wife is not possible until the son is an adult.

 Sunday, October 26, 2008

 A father can sell his daughter into servitude only once.
-Her master or master's son are expected to marry her and provide for her, with no additional Kiddushin money required.
+Her master or master's son is expected to marry her and provide for her, with no additional Kiddushin money required.

 A Hebrew servant is sold for his theft if he can not repay, but only if what he owes exceeds the value of the six years of his servitude.